mothur/mothur.github.io/_wiki/cluster.fit.md

 ### denovo

-The denovo method allows you to use your dataset as a reference.
-Mothur will randomly select a portion of your dataset to be the reference.
-The reference is then clustered and the remaining sequences are fitted into the \"reference\" otus.
+The denovo method allows you to use your dataset as a reference. mothur will randomly select a portion of your dataset to be the reference.
+The reference is then clustered and the remaining sequences are fitted into the "reference" otus.
 This process is repeated x number of times with the best list file chosen as the output.

     mothur > cluster.fit(column=marine.0_2.01.dist, count=marine.0_2.01.count_table)